Emergency Preparedness Plan

 -

-Incident Commander. -
+determined by the Incident Commander. -

 Campers are released only to authorized parents or guardians listed in camp records.

-Reunification communications and documentation are coordinated by the
+Reunification communications and documentation are coordinated by the Incident Commander or

 -